englercj/harvest-engine/docs/plugin_spec.md

 All keys that accept paths can contain globs, and are relative to the plugin's install location.
 For plugins without an `[install]` block, this is the same directory where the `he_plugin.toml` file is located.
 For plugins *with* an `[install]` block, the install location is the extracted files location in the `build/` directory.

-If you have an installed plugin and need to refer to the location of the `he_plugin.toml` file, you can get it with `he.get_module_file_dir(prj.name)`.
+Sometimes it can be useful to reference the path to the `he_plugin.toml` file in your module.
+To do this you can look up the file path by plugin using `he.get_plugin('plugin.id')._file_path`.
+It is also common to want to refer to files that live near the `he_plugin.toml` file, particularly when the plugin is installed from an external source.
+To do this you can use `he.get_module_file_dir('module_name')`.
 For example, the ImGui plugin does the following to include the `imgui_user_config.h` file which lives next to the `he_plugin.toml` file:

 ```toml
 id = "ocornut.imgui"